This page is a work-in-progress, on which we intend to make available various policy documents agreed by St Mary’s PCC, and other documents.

 See our safeguarding page here.

-We have been working towards compliance with GDPR which came into force on 25 May 2018.
+We are governed by the General Data Protection Regulation which came into force on 25 May 2018.
 Our two data privacy notices can be viewed here, one for role-holders and one for others.
 Role holders include office holders, employees, volunteers holding an ongoing role, and those with whom we have a contract.

 Photographs of church events are a wonderful record of special occasions, and help us to show the local community what goes on in our church.
 We are very grateful to everyone who sends copies of photographs to use for us to use on this website, in our parish magazine, on social media, and in other publicity.